fanduel-oss/refract/docs/introduction/comparison.md

 - it collocates side-effects with your components and they only run when your components run: great for code splitting and performance
 - it leverages existing reactive programming libraries: RxJS, xstream, most and callbag
 - it doesn't prescribe a state container solution
+- it uses props for dependency injection (effects factory and handler have access to initial props)

 We think Refract is superior to all libraries named below with the exception of redux-cycles, which benefits from Cycle.js declarative and reactive awesomeness: Refract can achieve similar results, see advanced topic for achieving [fully declarative effects](../advanced/fully-declarative.md)

 ## Redux-based solutions